gurunandan-bhat/vernarch/content/regions/north.md

 remains of the aristocratic haveli residences in Lucknow as the British destroyed many old houses and monuments after the 1857 Indian war for Independence.
 Dharamshalas and sarais were also made for travellers and pilgrims, with large courtyards for their use.
-{{< figure src="/images/regions/UP, Jaunpur 03.png" caption="**Vernacular houses in Kannauj and Jaunpur in Uttar Pradesh.** These residences are both Hindu and Muslim, in the traditional haveli style with courtyards.
+{{< figure src="/images/regions/UP, Jaunpur 03.png" caption="**Vernacular houses in Kannauj and Jaunpur in Uttar Pradesh** These residences are both Hindu and Muslim, in the traditional haveli style with courtyards.
 They have circling, extended, balconies and since the main entrances are touching the street they are raised to prevent the entry of dust into the house with sitting spaces to chat with acquaintances passing by." width="100%" class="essay-image" >}}
 The town houses were more compact and sometimes without a courtyard.
 Some fine houses in Amritsar have carved wooden entrances with painted niches showing Guru Nanak and Mardana and other religious themes.
 The paintings could be eclectic and often there would